 Here at OPSMC the Podiatry team strive to get our patients back to their chosen activity as soon as possible.
 We can help identify biomechanical and training factors that may have lead to injury but also potential risk factors that may contribute to injury.
 We can offer advice regarding orthotic therapy, footwear and training programs.
 The Podiatrists at OPSMC pride themselves on providing the latest treatment options to suit the different needs of their patients.

-OPSMC offers Podiatry Services at our Olympic Park, East Melbourne and Geelong Campuses.
+OPSMC offers Podiatry Services at its Olympic Park and Geelong Campuses.

 Frequently Asked Questions

 No, a referral is not required to see a Podiatrist.